 1946 - The Walter Smith House, no location.
 Unbuilt.

-1946 - The Ivo Redlich House, Garage, and Landscaping, 602 North Arden Drive, Beverly Hills CA. House destroyed, possibly around 1988.
+1946 - The Ivo Redlich House, Garage, and Landscaping, 602 North Arden Drive, Beverly Hills CA. Sold "as is" in 1984 and extensively altered.
+According to a Hollywood book, Michael Douglas lived there in the 1960's, possibly as a rental.
 Sold to Michael Dowd Trust in 1992.
 Sold to Steven and Robin Berlin in 1995.

 1947 - The Kenneth S. and Catherine D. Baxter House, Woodside Hills, San Mateo CA. Unbuilt.
 The clients were actress Anne Baxter's parents.
 From an article in the "San Mateo Times", August 21, 1947: Mr. and Mrs. Kenneth Baxter of Burlingame CA today revealed that they had purchased a 2 1/2 acre homesite in a newly opened area of Woodside Hills, overlooking Menlo Country Club.
 They plan to build.
 Plans for the home are being drawn by Mrs. Baxter's brother, famous architect Lloyd Wright, of Los Angeles.
 A feature of the home will be a unique guest cottage constructed especially for daughter, Anne, and her husband, John Hodiak, of Hollywood."

 1947 - The Jane Tibbett House, Florida.
 Unbuilt.